2 leaders of Mexico's notorious Sinaloa cartel, including son of "El Chapo," arrested in Texas, officials say

 In April 2023, the three other Chapitos were among 28 alleged members and associates of Sinaloa accused of orchestrating a transnational fentanyl trafficking operation into the U.S. Attorney General Merrick Garland and Justice Department officials blamed the defendants for the loss of hundreds of thousands of American lives from fentanyl.

+The Chapitos and their cartel associates used corkscrews, electrocution and hot chiles to torture their rivals while some of their victims were "fed dead or alive to tigers," according to an indictment released by the U.S. Justice Department last year.

+Federal officials said that the Chapitos also tested the potency of the fentanyl they allegedly produced on their prisoners.

-— Robert Legare, Andres Triay and Kerry Breen contributed to this report.
+— Robert Legare, Andres Triay, Kerry Breen and Stephen Smith contributed to this report.